Variance of finite difference methods for reaction networks with non-Lipschitz rate functions: Mathematical model

 The next lemma shows that stochastic mass-action kinetics \eqref{stochasticMA} satisfies conditions (\ref{growth}) and (\ref{coupling}) of Assumption \ref{assumpMain}.
-Hence, any model with this choice of kinetics satisfies Assumption \ref{assumpMain} if only first or zeroth order reactions generate a net gain in total molecule count.
-We reiterate that this includes most models from the literature.
+Hence, any model with this choice of kinetics satisfies Assumption \ref{assumpMain} if only first or zeroth order reactions generate a net gain in total molecule counts.
+In particular, binary systems, a class of models that accounts for the vast majority of systems considered in the literature, satisfy this assumption, since a reaction with a binary source complex will either maintain or decrease total molecule counts when it occurs.
+For an example of a model that does \textit{not} satisfy condition (1) when mass-action kinetics is utilized, simply consider $2A \rightleftarrows 3A$.
+In particular, the reaction $2A \to 3A$ violates the assumption.

 \begin{lemma} Let $( \mathcal{S},\mathcal{C}, \mathcal{R})$ be a reaction network with $d$ species and $K$ reactions.
 Assume the intensity functions are given by stochastic mass-action kinetics \eqref{stochasticMA}.
 Let $\Theta \subset \R^K_{>0}$ be a compact set, where we correspond each $\theta = (\kappa_1, \kappa_2,..., \kappa_K)\in \Theta$ with a choice of mass-action rate constants.
 Then, conditions (\ref{growth}) and (\ref{coupling}) of Assumption \ref{assumpMain} are satisfied. \end{lemma}